National Examination Board (Nepal)

 The jurisdiction of the previous Higher Secondary Education Board (HSEB) was limited to 11th and 12th-grade high school (10+2) only.
 HSEB was established in 1989 under the Higher Secondary Education Act.

+National Examinations Board currently has its provincial offices in all 7 Provinces of Nepal located at Morang, Janakpur, Kathmandu, Pokhara, Butwal, Birendranagar and Dhangadi.
+The board also has branch offices at Lahan, Hetauda, Ghorahi, Kohalpur and Dadeldhura.